 When we finally moved on, the conversation up the mountain was classic.
 Our destination wasn’t to reach the top—it was to reach the next bench or boulder to sit on.
 Every sign with a distance marker was rechecked for accuracy on the map.
 Every passerby was asked the same question: “How much farther to the top?”

 About halfway up, at yet another rest stop along the route, their apparent reluctance had worn me down.
 “OK, ladies,” I said.
 “This will be it.
 We can come back another day.”

 To my surprise, my mom hopped off the bench and said, “Let’s go on up.”

 As we trekked up the trail, we started to look at the scenic views all around us and in a short time, we were almost at the top.
 When we made it up, my mom seemed so at peace.
 I noticed a big smile on her face and on my sister’s face as well.

 When we hiked back down to the parking lot, my mother turned around, looked up at the mountain and said, “Can you believe we went all the way up there?”

 I don’t know whose smile was bigger.

-This story originally appeared in Audrey Peterman’s “365 Parks in 365 Days” email series, available on her Legacy on the Land website.
+This story originally appeared in Audrey Peterman’s “365 Parks in 365 Days” email series.